kriztalz/tpot_cash/README.md

 1. Edit the config to your liking
 2. Set your username and password or add the arguments to the start command:

-  > python3 main.py [-user arkansas -password arkansas]
+  > python3 main.py [-username arkansas -password arkansas]

 The bot will auto-complete the collection and all the secrets, favorising the cheapest option each time: